 LEARN ABOUT: User Experience Research

 The Single Ease Question, or SEQ, is a more focused method that doesn’t give the tester or the researcher much extra time, work, or complexity.

 The SEQ uses a response system based on the Likert Scale, just like SUS(System Usability Scale), PSSUQ(The Post-Study System Usability Scale Questionnaire), and ALFQ.
 But that’s where the similarities end.
 As its name suggests, SEQ is just one question: “How would you rate your experience on the website?” which can be rated from 1–7.

 This makes room for more specificity and a more comprehensive range of answers.
 However, the SEQ only has one question, so it’s still simple.

-Post-task questionnaires, unlike the SUS, are given at the end of every task in a test session.
+Unlike the SUS, post-task questionnaires are given at the end of every task in a test session.
 There are three big reasons why they are helpful: